Biomolecular condensate

 In biochemistry, biomolecular condensates are a class of membrane-less organelles and organelle subdomains, which carry out specialized functions within the cell.

 Unlike many organelles, biomolecular condensate composition is not controlled by a bounding membrane.
-Instead, condensates can form and maintain organization through a range of different processes, the most well-known of which is phase separation of proteins, RNA, and other biopolymers into either colloidal emulsions, gels, liquid crystals, solid crystals, or aggregates within cells.
+Instead, condensates can form and maintain organization through a range of different processes.
+The most well-known process is phase separation of proteins, RNA, and other biopolymers into either colloidal emulsions, gels, liquid crystals, solid crystals, or protein aggregates within cells.